BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 I’d enter the boathouse at night and turn on the light, and a deer mouse would somersault from the coffee maker, or a gray house mouse would shoot like a shrew-shadow along a wall.
 I’d grab a piece of wood from the stack outside, and a fuzzy dark bulk would lie motionless in a gap in the stack.
 Shine a flashlight, it didn’t budge, seemed not to breathe–a possum playing possum.

-When the river finally thawed, I made my first duck feeder, framing a square of plywood with two-by-fours.
+When the river finally thawed, I made my first duck feeder, a square of plywood framed by two-by-fours.
 I floated it outside the front window, and a great blue heron landed on it.
 It raised and depressed its head plumes, looking like a perturbed old gentleman, a dignitary clearly annoyed by the allocation of fish at a fisheries meeting.
 Old Man Heron thrust his head sidewise and held a gangly, reptilian eye parallel to the coffee-colored current.
 He turned into a gray-wood statue, the breeze wafting the tips of his belly plumes.
 He stabbed the river and instantly squeezed a mooneye longwise in his pterodactyl-bill.
 Both the yellowish eye rings of the mooneye and the golden eye rings of the heron seemed about to burst with primal intensity.
 The heron shuffled his bill, and down the throat went the mooneye.
 The heron stabbed the water three more times, never missed, and suddenly a song sparrow trumpeted, perched in red osier above dwindling patches of snow.
 I yipped inside, my own primal intensity set afire.
 First song sparrow of the year!

 Mickey also had spring pastimes at the boathouse.
 “One afternoon, the sun was strong, quickly melting the trailing edge of the ice as the river flowed out from under it,” she said.
 “A couple neighbors and I entertained ourselves, curling stones out onto the ice, trying to get our missiles as close to the melt-edge as we could.
 Then we’d wager how long it would take for the ice under a stone to disappear.”[10]